Updated on April 18th, 2019 by Bob Ciura

 The required return for any given stock according to the CAPM is calculated with the formula below:

-The current risk free rate is 0.3%.
+The current risk free rate is 2.4%.
 The risk-free rate is traditionally calculated as the yield on 3-month T-Bills.
 This results in a market risk premium of 3.4%.

 All that is left to calculate the required return on any stock using the CAPM is beta.
 Beta over a 10 year period is calculated below for 3 Dividend Aristocrats: